MicrosoftDocs/win32/desktop-src/Msi/admin-action.md

 ---
-Description: The ADMIN action is a top-level action used to perform administrative installations. ms.assetid: 9925a645-5909-42c7-9de8-f908a5e42be9
+description: The ADMIN action is a top-level action used to perform administrative installations. ms.assetid: 9925a645-5909-42c7-9de8-f908a5e42be9
 title: ADMIN Action
 ms.topic: article